markoravnice25/GA-Project-2-PokeDex/README.md

 ## Approach Taken

 * Day 1: We had our wireframe approved by our head trainer within one hour of starting.
 We started pair-coding to create the functionality of the Nav bar, followed by the home page.
-We then worked on the functionality of the Index page, before realizing that it would be wiser to delegate stand alone tasks in order to have the project finsihed on time.
+We then worked on the functionality of the Index page, before realizing that it would be wiser to delegate stand alone tasks in order to have the project finished on time.
 I styled the home page while my code-partner finished the functionality of the index page.

 * Day 2: We worked on the show page together, and then delegated tasks again, with my code-partner finishing the functionality of the Show page, whilst I styled the Index page.
-We completed the MVP required with ampple time left - so we pair-coded and added the feature of displaying the pictures of the previous and next evolutions of the Pokémon under the Pokémon picture on the Pokémon show page.
+We completed the MVP required with ample time left - so we pair-coded and added the feature of displaying the pictures of the previous and next evolutions of the Pokémon under the Pokémon picture on the Pokémon show page.

-The home page (Home.js) was styled using Bootstrap, and we used Pokémon gifs dowloaded from [here](https://tenor.com/search/pokemon-stickers)
+The home page (Home.js) was styled using Bootstrap, and we used Pokémon gifs downloaded from [here](https://tenor.com/search/pokemon-stickers)

 ![Pokémon home page](https://user-images.githubusercontent.com/101732786/168438276-3269a585-c4f5-4021-85a2-a3375a95c969.png)

 The index (PokemonIndex.js) page was fairly simple in design also, as we used the Bootstrap components <Container /> and <Row /> to create seemingly endless rows of 6 Pokémon per row.

-We created handleFilter() and handleSearch() functions to allow the user to seacrh for a Pokémon.
+We created handleFilter() and handleSearch() functions to allow the user to search for a Pokémon.

 We used a useEffect() and an axios requests to fetch data from the public API, and then update the state of our 'pokemons' array.